 - Low app sizes since Brazilian mobile devices lack storage generally.

 If you are interested in starting a business in Brazil a good guide for you will be techinbrazil.com.
 There are a number of legal points you need to follow and also taxation rules are important to run your business.
 It is important to know which categories are not allowed to be imported as well.
-An example can be food category.
+An example can be a food category.

 The active part of the community is between the ages of 35-49 and the second in line is the ages over 50.
-It is important to fulfill their needs and get acquainted with their life style.
+It is important to fulfill their needs and get acquainted with their lifestyle.
 Brazilian customers are fastly adopting new technologies and as we can see the age groups are not only the younger part.
 An important thing for them is to have different payment options.
 Nowadays the most used payment options are credit cards and Boleto Bancário which is a ticket for spending.
 Debit cards are not the main payment type but it is following credit cards and boletos.
 Brazilian shoppers prefer to pay in installments.
 Magazine Luiza, which is one of the oldest and settled brands of Brazil, has seen this behavior and actually went for it.
 It has provided a financial system for Brazilian people to shop from them with a credit they can pay in installments which has actually worked out pretty good.

 As we have mentioned earlier in here, video marketing is an upcoming trend and it is no different for Brazil e-commerce.
 Brazil has the largest video audience in Latin America.
-The Brazilian users are into the worldwide players such as Youtube and Facebook.
+The Brazilian users are into worldwide players such as Youtube and Facebook.
 Their local video platforms are Globo and UOL which follow after the global players.
-The increasing usage of internet is one of the factors in the growth of video consumption in the country.
+The increasing usage of the internet is one of the factors in the growth of video consumption in the country.
 Funny, viral and music videos are the most popular in this area meanwhile the most subscription are to gaming and entertainment channels.

 Brazil’s improving customer baseline is promising.
 The country has an upward shift in its e-commerce sales and the m-commerce is following this trend as well.
-In order to make it big in Brazil mobile, video marketing and different payment options can be your keywords.
+In order to make it big in Brazil mobile, video marketing, and different payment options can be your keywords.
 Cross-border e-commerce is appreciated and local businesses are also following the global trends and integrate them to the needs of the Brazilian community.
 We will keep an eye over Brazil for e-commerce since it is flourishing so beautifully.
 Join us when you can.